 You don’t have to run a large company to offer a retirement plan to your employees.
-Small employers can save for retirement as well.
+Small employers can save for retirement as well by offering SIMPLE IRA plans.

 The Savings Incentive Match Plan for Employees (SIMPLE) IRA Plan was created in 1997.
 It is one of the ways a small employer can offer the benefit of a retirement plan.
-The SIMPLE consists of a deferral program for employees and mandatory contributions for employers.
+The SIMPLE retirement plan consists of a deferral program for employees and mandatory contributions for employers.
+This way, your smaller team still receives all the savings benefits they need for retirement.

-Any business entity meeting the following criteria can establish a SIMPLE Plan:
+Any business entity meeting the following criteria can establish a SIMPLE IRA Plan:

 - The SIMPLE Plan must be the only retirement plan.